 3. What kind of access control technology do you want to use?

 There are a variety of ways you can allow access to certain users.
-Access control suppliers will have many different forms of hardware and software to choose from.
+Access control manufacturers design many different forms of hardware and software to choose from.
 Some businesses choose based on convenience.
 Others may choose based on the level of security, as some forms are more advanced than others.
 Still others may choose based on their budget for security needs.

 Software options will include swipe cards, key fobs, proximity cards, mobile apps, and web apps.
 For businesses who want a convenient, easy-to-use, budget-friendly method – swipe cards, proximity cards, key fobs, and mobile apps are likely the best security solution.
 For companies with highly sensitive assets or larger security budgets, a biometric reader may be the wiser choice.